Longwood University (June 5-6, 2017)

 Student Takeovers of Social Media

-Megan Schmidt currently serves as a Social Media Coordinator for Virginia Commonwealth University.
+Megan Schmidt currently serves as a Social Media Strategist for Virginia Commonwealth University.
 Megan plans and creates content for the university-level social media sites, obsesses over social analytics, consults on university marketing projects and acts as a community strategist.
 She routinely offers guidance and training for the numerous social media administrators across the university and its academic medical center.
 As a self-identified "Early Millennial," her favorite platforms to manage are Snapchat and Instagram.
 Megan received her bachelor's degree in Public Relations from VCU in 2012.
 She is a member of the Public Relations Society of America.

 Networking and snack break